 Hear all about the nature mapping project and how you can get involved

-Greening Steyning is kicking off the New Year with the launch of an ambitious new Nature Mapping Project.
+Greening Steyning kicked off the New Year with the launch of an ambitious new Nature Mapping Project.
 The thinking behind it is simple: Unless we know what wildlife and habitats we have now, how can we protect and enhance them?

 The idea is to create a up-to-date nature map of the area around Steyning, Bramber and Beeding.
 This will identify biodiversity hot spots and provide a baseline to track how things are changing over time.
 The project will involve working closely with local farmers and landowners.